 If you are a Workspace user, after you have entered a meeting, tap on More and then tap ‘Record Meeting’.
 All the participants will be notified once your recording begins.
 Click on the ‘Stop recording’ button to stop the recording.

 Google Meet just records your calls, stores them, and lets you access them later – That’s all it does.
 Rafiki does much more than that.
 It captures your calls, stores them, transcribes them, and captures key topics and moments in the calls to glean insights for you.

 Its powerful AI engine knows when to listen, record, and automatically extract topics and sends them to the right deal and account in your CRM.
 And that’s not even the best part.

 Rafiki seamlessly integrates with Google Meet.
-You can compare multiple meetings of multiple reps, extract the Next Steps, Objections, Questions, Competitor Mentions, Deal Risk, and other key topics for all your Google Meetings within Rafiki, all for under $17/month paid annually.
+You can compare multiple meetings of multiple reps, and extract the Next Steps, Objections, Questions, Competitor Mentions, Deal Risk, and other key topics for all your Google Meetings within Rafiki, all for under $17/month paid annually.
 Rafiki even generates notes and syncs your updated notes to your CRM.